Back to resources

 Storing data in public cloud technologies

 Data stored in public cloud platforms like Google, AWS and Microsoft Azure often requires a DaaS (Data as a Service) solution for data mining, extracting and analyzing it.
-These include Snowflake, Amazon Redshift, Google BigQuery, Cloudera, SAP Hana and Databricks, to name a few.
+These include Snowflake, Splunk, Amazon Redshift, Google BigQuery, Cloudera, SAP Hana and Databricks, to name a few.
 Then there’s a whole range of front office applications that your workforce rely on to surface information as part of daily interactions with colleagues, customers and partners.
 For example, Salesforce, Workday and SAP Cloud - all popular SaaS (Software as a Service) systems.

 Finally, there are a whole host of app integrations with the above systems that add or extend their functionality.
 Dropbox, Box and OneDrive are examples of collaboration apps.